ritikthakur/Stock-Analysis/README.md

 This graph is specific to the RELIANCE.NS stock returns over the testing period.
 The Black line for actual returns serves as a benchmark for what happened in reality.
 The Red line for forecast returns serves as the prediction for the increase or decrease in a return.

+The model is 73.08 % accurate when making a forecast of an increase or decrease in the logarithmic return of a stock.

+The RELIANCE.NS stock has grown over time, and if the trend continues, it should continue to grow.
+Based on the model, the values are likely to increase, as the forecast returns are more often above 0 than below.